 Metz left the Air Force in 1980 and joined Northrop Aircraft as an engineering test pilot.
 He became Northrop’s chief test pilot in 1985.
 After flying as an engineering test pilot for the B-2 stealth bomber, Paul Metz joined Lockheed Martin’s F-22 program in 1992.

 Paul Metz continued testing the F-22A for four years before joining the F-35 Joint Strike Fighter program.
-He was appointed Vice President for Flight Test.
-He retired in 2006.
+He was next appointed Vice President for Flight Test.
+Metz retired in 2006.

 The F-22A can cruise at Mach 1.82 and has a maximum speed of Mach 2.25.
 Its service ceiling is greater than 65,000 feet (19,812 meters) and the combat radius is 470 miles (756 kilometers).